The Ultimate Guide to Your Wedding Reception Bar

 1. Ask your bartender a few questions

-Interviewing your bartender / caterer before the big day is a great way to familiarise yourself with the kind of experience your guests will be having.
-If you want them to be good at their job, you have to set your expectations.
-Finding the right bartender that will oversee your wedding reception bar can take the entire wedding guest experience to a whole new level.
+Interviewing your bartender/caterer before the big day is a great way to familiarise yourself with the kind of experience your guests will be having.
+If you want them to excel in their job, you must set clear expectations.
+Finding the right bartender who will oversee your wedding reception bar can take the entire wedding guest experience to a whole new level.

 2. All about decor statements

 One of the best parts about planning a wedding is that you get to leave a hint of your personality in everything that you do.
 As for the decor of your wedding reception bar, it is totally up to you.
-You do have to keep in a mind a few things though.
+You should keep a few things in mind, though.

-For one, the layout and design of your wedding bar should be easily accessible and hassle-free so that your guests can easily come back without giving it a second thought.
+For one, the layout and design of your wedding bar should be easily accessible and hassle-free, so that your guests can easily return without giving it a second thought.
 Think of it as a functional necessity.
 You can make a big statement with your bar decor without compromising its practicality.

 3. Signature drinks or nah?

-Over the past couple of years, there have been a number of weddings that feature signature drinks.
+Over the past couple of years, numerous weddings have featured signature drinks.
 Some may think that these are overdone.
 However, for most guests, signature drinks are an added element that prevents a typical wedding bar from getting dull.

 Wedding planners and caterers highly advise that both the bride and the groom agree to serve signature drinks on their big day as doing so can turn your average wedding bar into something more, something wherein the personalities of the newly wedded are highlighted.

-Trust us, guests would have a lot more fun trying out various cocktails they didn’t even know they like.
-Just be sure to follow the magic rule when mixing drinks: one should be lighter and one should be sweeter, the other one should be stronger.
+Trust us, guests would have a lot more fun trying out various cocktails they didn’t even know they liked.
+Just be sure to follow the magic rule when mixing drinks: one should be lighter, one should be sweeter, and the other should be stronger.
 This balances everything out.

 4. Pay attention to the weather

-One of the most neglected tips when it comes to deciding for a themed wedding bar is the weather, especially if you are planning to have an outdoor wedding.
+One of the most often overlooked factors when choosing a themed wedding bar is the weather, especially if you plan to have an outdoor wedding.
 Do note that paying attention to weather forecasts can guide you into avoiding things that you shouldn’t do.

-Tip: if your wedding day is on a hot summer day, better serve fruity cocktails that will leave your guests wanting for more.
-On the other hand, a winter wedding would be better off with mulled wine or hot cocoa to serve at the side.
+Tip: if your wedding day is on a hot summer day, it’s better to serve fruity cocktails that will leave your guests wanting more.
+On the other hand, a winter wedding would be better served with mulled wine or hot cocoa on the side.

-In the end, all of these are just suggestions and tips.
+Ultimately, all of these are merely suggestions and tips.
 The final word would still come from you.
-Even when you hire a caterer or an event planner, your decisions on each and every element of your wedding bar would still matter.
+Even when you hire a caterer or an event planner, your decisions on every element of your wedding bar would still matter.

 Related Articles: